SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Elasticsearch.md

 To configure TLS encryption for client-server communication:

 1. Request or generate a TLS certificate (the certificates should be in the PKCS#12 format).
 Make sure the IP address of the node is included in the *Subject Alternative Names* of the certificate.

    Elasticsearch comes with the `elasticsearch-certutil` tool installed, which can be used to generate certificates.
-However, we recommend that you use our [scripts for generating TLS certificates](https://github.com/SkylineCommunications/generate-tls-certificates), available on GitHub.
+However, we recommend that you **use our [scripts for generating TLS certificates](https://github.com/SkylineCommunications/generate-tls-certificates)**, available on GitHub.
 There is a version of the script for Linux and Windows machines.
 The script requires two tools: *openssl* and the *Java keytool*.
 Both of these can run on Linux and Windows.

 1. Add the following lines to the *elasticsearch.yml* file: